Southern California wildfire prompts evacuation order

 Air tankers, helicopters and bulldozers were called in to fight the fire, one of the few large and active blazes to have erupted so far in California this year.

-Southern California Edison was considering cutting power to nearly 55,000 customers in four counties to prevent fires in the event wind damages electrical equipment.
-Only 45 customers were affected by public safety power shutoffs Tuesday afternoon.
+Power utility Southern California Edison was considering cutting electricity to nearly 55,000 customers in four counties to prevent fires in the event wind damages equipment.
+Only a few dozen customers were affected by public safety power shutoffs as of Tuesday night.

-In a sign of improving conditions, the National Weather Service said wind advisories for the region would expire by 8 p.m.
-Tuesday or earlier.
-Red flag warnings for critical fire weather conditions in parts of Los Angeles and Ventura counties were canceled by early afternoon.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.